hanshanley/no-calm/README.md

 ## Citing our Paper

-If our lists of sites are useful for your own research, you can cite us with the following BibTex entry:
+If our list of sites are useful for your own research, you can cite us with the following BibTex entry:

 ```
 @inproceedings{hanley2022no,